This is what we agree to believe at Grace Chapel.

 Acts 1:8; Romans 8:9; I Corinthians 12:12-14; Ephesians 5:18-20; I Corinthians 3:16-17.

 We believe in the depravity of man, that all men are sinners by nature separated from God and are therefore in need of salvation, divine redemption through personal regeneration.
-We believe that those who repent of their sins and believe in Jesus Christ as Savior are "saved", "born from above", "regenerated" by the Holy Spirit.
-Salvation is a gift from God which cannot be earned by man.
+We believe that those who repent of their sins and believe in Jesus Christ as Lord and Savior are "saved", "born from above", "regenerated" by the Holy Spirit.
+Salvation is a gift from God which is received by man and cannot be earned.

 We believe that all believers are indwelt with the person of the Holy Spirit at the time of regeneration, given every spiritual blessing, all things pertaining to life and godliness, and empowered with the resurrection power of the Holy Spirit , drawing upon the resources available through the resurrected Christ, to the end that our lives increasingly manifest the very life, character, and power of Christ.